Ga-Rasquinho/Ga-Rasquinho/README.md

 </p>

-<h3>✨ Sobre Mim</h3>
+<h3>✨ About me</h3>

-  <p align="left">📚 Iniciei meus estudos na área de programação em 2015 com o curso técnico de Informática Para Internet e adquiri conhecimentos em HTML, CSS, PHP E SQL.
-Concluindo a gradução em Análise e Desenvolvimento de Sistemas.
-Tenho experiência com Python, Pandas, MongoDB e SQL.
-Atualmente desenvolvo e otimizo scripts para data visualization, análise de dados e automações de processos.</p>
+  <p align="left">📚 I started my studies in programming in 2015 through a Technical Program in Internet Informatics, where I gained knowledge in HTML, CSS, PHP, and SQL.
+I am currently completing my degree in Systems Analysis and Development.
+I have experience with Python, Pandas, MongoDB, and SQL.

+Currently, I develop and optimize scripts for data visualization, data analysis, and process automation.</p>

 ##